eduribeirocampos/SFND-Lidar-Obstacle-Detection/README.md

 Once the KD-Tree method for searching for nearby points is implemented, its not difficult to implement a euclidean clustering method that groups individual cluster indices based on their proximity

-This algorithm is availabe on the [..src/quiz/cluster/](https://github.com/eduribeirocampos/Lidar-Obstacle-Detection/tree/main/src/quiz/cluster) folder.
+This algorithm is availabe on the file [cluster.cpp](./src/quiz/cluster/cluster.cpp).
 To run the simulation follow the next steps in `linux terminal`:

 ```
 * Go to ..src/quiz/cluster/build